 Because each state has their own Department of Labour rules and guidelines for determining employment statuses, and the employment relationship exists between the office and the dental professional, it’s critically important that you are familiar with the details for your state.

 Of the tens of thousands of completed dental temping shifts, many dental offices post shifts as “W2” and consider their TempStars hygienist or assistant as a temporary employee.
 On the other hand, many post shifts as “1099” relationships, and consider their TempStars hygienist or assistant as an Independent Contractor.
-So the flexibility, options and transparency are there for everyone to use TempStars in their preferred way.
+So the flexibility, options and transparency are there for everyone to use TempStars according to tax and employment laws.

 For those who are paying their TempStars hygienists and assistants as 1099 Independent Contractors, TempStars is currently working on providing the value-added service of providing 1099 records to dental offices who connect as Independent Contractors through our service.
 In the mean time, and regardless, it is incumbent on the dental office to ensure that all paperwork is completed and submitted as required by state and federal employment and tax laws.

 PS - For our Canadian members, while Canada doesn't use the term "1099" or "W2", the concepts of Independent Contractor vs Employee (temporary or otherwise) apply in similar ways.